ONUS Price Hits $0.48 (ONUS)

 - Jeff in Space (JEFF) traded 2.2% lower against the dollar and now trades at $2.75 or 0.00010076 BTC.

-ONUS launched on October 28th, 2021.
+ONUS’s genesis date was October 28th, 2021.
 ONUS’s total supply is 97,106,390 coins.
 ONUS’s official Twitter account is @onuschain.
+The official website for ONUS is onuschain.io.
 The official message board for ONUS is goonus.io/en/newsroom.
-The official website for ONUS is onuschain.io.

-It is usually not currently possible to buy alternative cryptocurrencies such as ONUS directly using US dollars.
-Investors seeking to trade ONUS should first buy Bitcoin or Ethereum using an exchange that deals in US dollars such as Changelly, Coinbase or GDAX.
-Investors can then use their newly-acquired Bitcoin or Ethereum to buy ONUS using one of the aforementioned exchanges.
+It is usually not possible to buy alternative cryptocurrencies such as ONUS directly using U.S. dollars.
+Investors seeking to acquire ONUS should first buy Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Gemini, Changelly or Coinbase.
+Investors can then use their newly-acquired Bitcoin or Ethereum to buy ONUS using one of the exchanges listed above.

 Receive News & Updates for ONUS Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for ONUS and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.